 Our visit to Stratford-upon-Avon certainly exceeded our expectations.
 I initially thought it was a town for pensioners on coach trips and came away realising it’s a vibrant and historic market town, with so much to offer.
 Yes, it capitalises heavily on its Shakespeare connections but there are also lovely walks, shopping areas, quirky cafes and canal boat tours, for those who like discovering a place by boat.
 I would really recommend a visit to the Bard’s hometown to discover a new love for Shakespeare and of quaint English towns.

 Have you ever been to Stratford-upon-Avon?
 What did you think of my article on top experiences in Stratford-upon-Avon?
 Let me know what you think in the comments below.
+You can also check out great places to stay in Stratford-upon-Avon with Airbnb.
+Click on this Airbnb link to get £25 in travel credit when you sign up.

 Thank you to the RSC for organising a brilliant stay for us in Stratford-upon-Avon!